domandinho/SmartSecurity/README.md

-Library needs to be updated to work with newest django-guardian.
+Library needs to be updated to work with newest django and django-guardian.